solliancenet/ica-wbs/Whiteboard design session/technology-challenge-guide-facilitator.md

 ### Claims Management Innovation PoC Starter

+The following artifacts will help you quickly get up and running for the claims management PoC:

+Jupyter Notebook starters for summarization, classification, Cognitive Services (Computer Vision, Text Analytics)

+**Where to find the artifacts**: [claims-management-innovation-starter](../Starter-artifacts/Resources/claims-management-innovation-starter/README.md)

 ## Abstract and learning objectives

 Insert what is trying to be solved for by using this workshop. . .